Li-Pin/CSC1008/README.md

 </div>

 # About The Project
-Design and implement an on-demnad ride hailing application to allow user to request for rides.
+Design and implement an on-demand ride hailing application to allow user to request for rides.

 # Built With